Exasperated NC bar owners get a new, unwelcome surprise: Canceled liquor licenses

 "Really, it's just one more bureaucratic red-tape shuffle standing between us and getting back on our feet," Porter said.

-Some of the bars with canceled permits have already closed, including Criterion in Durham and Isaac Hunter's Tavern in Raleigh, which owner Zack Medford said he sold last year.
-Medford has been an outspoken advocate for bars since the start of the pandemic.
+Zack Medford, who sold his Raleigh tavern last year, has been an outspoken advocate for bars since the start of the pandemic.
 He said the canceled permits should have never happened.

 "We have got to find a better way for ABC to communicate to bar owners," Medford said.
 "Canceling permits out of the blue is cruel.
-Bar owners have been through so much.
-Imagine the feeling of suddenly finding out your ABC permit was canceled.
-Some folks might just give up right then and there without learning they can renew."

-The Crunkleton in Chapel Hill, one of the Triangle's most popular and influential cocktail bars, also had its permit canceled.
-The Franklin Street spot hasn't reopened since March because it doesn't have an outdoor space, but owner Gary Crunkleton remains more concerned about the pandemic than the permit.
-He said he's confident it will be reissued once the Crunkleton reopens.

-"Even if the governor allowed private bars to open, I would not do it simply because I do not want to create a place where people could gather and offer any potential for the virus to spread," Crunkleton said in a text message.
+Bar owners have been through so much."